-Course Code EDUC 4511B Course Business Studies Curriculum & Method B (UG) Coordinating Unit School of Education Term Quadmester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Available for Study Abroad and Exchange N Prerequisites EDUC 4511A Restrictions Available to BTeach students only Course Description The focus of this course and its prerequisite Curriculum and Methodology A is learning and teaching theory and its application in practice for teaching.
-This includes planning, developing and assessing learning for diverse student cohorts in line with the Australian and SACE Curriculum requirements in this subject specialisation.
+Course Code EDUC 4511B Course Business Studies Curriculum & Method B (UG) Coordinating Unit School of Education Term Quadmester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week.
+Available for Study Abroad and Exchange N Prerequisites Successful completion of EDUC 4511A Restrictions Available to B.Teaching students only Course Description The focus of this course and its prerequisite Curriculum and Methodology A is learning and teaching theory and its application in practice for teaching.
+This includes planning, developing and assessing learning for diverse student cohorts in accordance with the Australian and SACE Curriculum requirements in this subject specialisation.

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning Outcomes